thefoxboxman/TripIt/src/content/posts/victoria-2024-east-gippsland.md

 <h3 style="text-align:center; "> Batesmans Bay to Mallacotta. </h3>

 What a drive.
 Nearly 300km through forest along the foothills of The Great Dividing Range.
 No where in the 300km is the road either straight, level or without potholes patched and unpatched.
-The one exception was the first few 'k' into Victoria.
+The one exception was the first few 'km' into Victoria.
 Magnificent road.
 "Ah we thought" Victoria knows how to do it, but the road soon deteriorated back to NSW country road standard.

 Road kill was commonly wombats.
 Easily 15 or 20 along the drive.

-We parked up beside the Mallcoota Inlet, then headed for the nearby Mallacoota bakery to buy our lunch of pies, pastries and sourdough.
+We parked up beside the Mallcoota Inlet, then headed to the nearby Mallacoota Bakery to buy our lunch of pies, pastries and sourdough.

-We checked into the caravan park and discovered only something Victorian know.
-This weekend was the Melbourne Cup long weekend and that we better forward book some accomodation for our next stop (Marlo) pronto.
+We checked into the caravan park and discovered only something Victorians know.
+This weekend was the Melbourne Cup four day long weekend and that we better forward book some accomodation for our next stop (Marlo) pronto.
 Luckily we just got a site.

 <h2 style="text-align:center; "> Day 11 - 1st Nov</h2>

 <h3 style="text-align:center; "> Mallacoota </h3>

  We spent the day roaming around Mallacoota and environs.The town was heaving with visitors despite it being in the middle of nowhere.

 ![img](../../Images/East_Gippsland/Mallacoota_Inlet__DSC7303.jpg)
  ***<p style="text-align:center; "> Mallacoota_Inlet </p>***